In order for your body to grow, you must consider the foods that you eat that gives you energy and helps your body to run, think, work and even play.

 Here in the small intestine, many of the carbohydrates, fats and proteins are completely digested here.

-The liver and the pancreas help to give juices to the small intestine that will help with the digestion.
+The liver and the pancreas help to give juices to the small intestine that will help with digestion.
 It takes 3-5 hours for the food in the small intestine to be digested.

-Carbohydrates, fats, proteins, vitamins and minerals go through the walls of the intestine and into the blood, this is called absorption.
+Carbohydrates, fats, proteins, vitamins, and minerals go through the walls of the intestine and into the blood, this is called absorption.

 Absorption is the process of moving nutrients from the intestines to the blood.
 The circulatory system helps to transport these nutrients to the body.